From the very first paragraph of Mary Watkins’s Maternal Solicitude, or Lady’s Manual (New York, 1809), h/t to my graduate student, Clarissa:

 Happy Mother’s Day!
 Try to avoid both infanticide and suicide, you powerful, fearsome monsters!

-5 Responses to ““Maternal Solicitude,” or, how to avoid both infanticide and suicide!”
+5 thoughts on ““Maternal Solicitude,” or, how to avoid both infanticide and suicide!”